 Designated site Qualifying feature Impacts Likely significant effect alone?
 Likely significant effect in combination? planning conditions to ensure noise would not disturb the birds on the Ramsar site.
 Therefore no likely significant effects are anticipated.
 Broadland Criterion 2 MIN 37 Frettenham & Buxton with Lammas NLSE NLSE due to the Ramsar Calcareous fens with Cladium This site is proposed for the extraction of sand and distance of the site (3km IRZ) mariscus and Caricion gravel and is located 4.23 km from the Ramsar.
 Due to from the Ramsar. davallianae this distance, outside the Impact Risk Zone for mineral Calcium-rich fen dominated by development, no likely significant effects are great fen sedge anticipated.
-Alkaline fens MIN 96 Spixworth, Horsham St Faith & Newton St NLSE NLSE Alluvial forests Faith Desmolin's whorl snail This site is proposed for the extraction of sand and Otter gravel and is located 2.22 km from Crostwick Marsh Fen Orchid SSSI, which forms part of the Ramsar.
+Alkaline fens Alluvial forests Desmolin's whorl snail Otter Fen Orchid MIN 96 Spixworth, Horsham St Faith & Newton St Faith This site is proposed for the extraction of sand and gravel and is located 2.22 km from Crostwick Marsh SSSI, which forms part of the Ramsar.
 It is within the 3km Impact Risk Zone for mineral development.
 The site is proposed as an extension to the existing mineral working.
+The site is located up gradient of NLSE NLSE mineral working.
 The site is located up-gradient of the SSSI and therefore would not adversely affect the hydrology of the SSSI.
 Extraction is expected to take place at the same rate as the existing mineral working so that there would not be an increase in traffic movements.
 Due to the distance from the Ramsar dust emissions could be satisfactorily controlled by planning conditions to ensure that the Ramsar is not affected by dust deposition.
 Due to the distance of the site from the SSSI on-site lighting would not disturb the birds on the Ramsar site.
 Due to the distance of the site from the Ramsar, noise limits, operational hours and vehicle movements could be suitably controlled through planning conditions to